If you’ve been wondering if you can feed your dog raw food, the answer is yes! Here are some of the benefits of feeding raw food to dogs.

 If you’re a stickler for health and want to know the ins and outs of your pet’s food, perhaps raw dog food is for you.
 One of the great things about this type of dog food is that it’s completely natural, with no artificial additives.
 Most formulations are also grain free.

-Due to the formulation that includes fruits and veggies, your dog will enjoy the benefits of fibre, and vitamins and minerals including antioxidants.
+Due to the formulation that includes fruits and veggies, your dog will enjoy the benefits of fibre, vitamins and minerals as well as antioxidants.
 There are some benefits to making the switch to raw food, such as:

-It’s also important that you handle the raw food with the same safety precautions you use when handling raw meat for yourself.
-This includes washing your hands thoroughly after handling and cleaning and disinfecting all surfaces and objects that come into contact with the food.
-It’s also important that you throw out any uneaten raw food and that you do not use the same utensils as you would for yourself.
+It’s also important that you handle the raw food with the same safety and hygiene precautions you use when handling raw meat for yourself.
+This includes wearing gloves, washing your hands thoroughly after handling and cleaning and disinfecting all surfaces and objects that come into contact with the food.
+It’s also important that you discard any uneaten raw food and that you do not use the same utensils as you would for yourself.
+It is not recommended that pregnant women, the elderly or those that have compromised immune systems handle raw food without gloves.

 Feeding raw diets does not come without some degree of risk.
 Ensure these foods are not prepared using the same boards and cutlery that humans have been using.
-There is an increased risk of parasitic and bacterial disease for both dogs and cats fed raw diets.
+There is an increased risk of parasitic and bacterial disease for humans as well as for both dogs and cats fed raw diets.
 Please reach out to your local Greencross Vets for more health information regarding feeding your pet raw food.

 If you need any additional help finding the right food for your dog, feel free to speak to a friendly Petbarn team member.